9

 Few new cars have been previewed and teased quite as often as Volkswagen’s ‘new Type 2’ has over the past 20 years.
 And now that the VW ID Buzz is finally with us, it’s unlikely to disappoint, whether you’re a VW Camper devotee or more of a casual convert who likes the idea of versatility-first electric family motoring.

 Except, perhaps, if you were expecting a more typical commercial vehicle price.
-There’s no denying its steepness of this car’s asking price.
-For our test car’s £69,000 after-options price, you could have a top-of-the range BMW i4 M50 sport saloon or almost two bottom-rung Citroën ë-Spacetourer MPVs.
+There’s no denying it's steep.
+For our test car’s £69,000 after-options price, you could have a top-of-the-range BMW i4 M50 sports saloon or almost two bottom-rung Citroën ë-Spacetourer MPVs.

 Matt Saunders